-Each semester, the Director of Field Placement, Dr. Ruth Little, will offer at least two meetings to discuss internship interests.
+Each semester (fall, spring, summer), the Field Placement Coordinator(s) will offer meetings to discuss internship interests.
 MPH 6903 (Comprehensive Field Placement), MPH 6904 (Introduction to Field Placement), and MPH 6905 (Applied Field Placement) are offered each semester including summers.
-The internship can be completed during any semester, including but not limited to, summers.
-Students should complete their core requirements or the majority of their core requirements before beginning their internships.
+The internship can be completed during any semester.
+Students should complete their core requirements or the majority of their core requirements before beginning an internship.
 Most students enroll in MPH 6904 followed by MPH 6905.
-In some cases, students with previous experience in a public health field may want to enroll in MPH 6903, Comprehensive Field Placement (3 SH).
-The Director of Field Placement will work with you in selecting the best option.
+In some cases, students with previous experience in a public health field may enroll in MPH 6903, Comprehensive Field Placement (3 SH).

 Students who recently completed an undergraduate degree without substantial working experience enroll in Introduction to Field Placement (MPH 6904) in the spring of their first year, when the majority, if not all, the core requirements will have been completed.
-Therefore, the internship can be completed during the summer of the first and second year.
-Students are not limited to summer internships; many students enroll during the fall and/or spring semester.
+The internship is usually completed during the summer between the first and second year.
+Students are not limited to summer internships; many students enroll during the fall and/ or spring semester.
+The instructor for MPH 6904 provides a process for completing the internship.
+Please confer with your academic advisor or student services coordinator about instructors for MPH 6904 in the semester preceding the semester to enroll in internship course MPH 6905.